Devbootcamp-io/devbootcamp-ui/README.md

 ### Coding style tests

-We use eslint and linting must pass for you to merge any PR.
+We use prettier and eslint.
+Linting must pass for merging PRs.
+To setup prettier add this to your VS Code settings.

 ## Deployment